OUR WORK

 RESEARCH

 We completed 60 informal scoping interviews and reviewed more than 150 academic research articles and archive documents related to public hearings in BC and public engagement practices worldwide.
-We are conducting formal research to identify barriers and costs related to public hearings in BC.
+We have conducted formal research to identify barriers and costs related to public hearings in BC.

 PILOTS